AI IN MARKETING2025-05-15⏱️ 16 min read

 Validate data:

-AI and its Role in Data Cleaning
+AI and Its Role in Data Cleaning

 The first step in the data analytics process is to identify bad data.